What exactly is a dog waste station, where are they best placed and how do they work?

 Dog Waste Stations

 A dog waste station or dog waste station is a free standing unit that can be placed anywhere to allow dog owners to clean up after their dogs.
-Dog waste stations are typically composed of a sign that directs owners to clean up after their pets, a bag dispenser that holds the dog waste bags, a waste can for the disposal of dog waste bags and a standard sign post that each piece is mounted on.
+Dog waste stations are typically composed of a sign that directs owners to clean up after their dogs, a bag dispenser that holds the dog waste bags, a waste can for the disposal of dog waste bags and a standard sign post that each piece is mounted on.
 All dog waste stations should be mounted using stainless steel hardware in case the station ever needs to be moved.
 Fastening the individual pieces of the station to sign posts without stainless steel hardware will make removing the sign, bag dispenser and waste receptacle especially difficult if the mounting nuts and bolts are rusted.

 Dog waste stations are typically made from metal, plastic or even recycled woods.
 A good station should be able to stand up to every usage, light vandalism and all types of weather.